The Assembly Advantage: Why Bike-in-a-Box Fails | VoltRush USA

 What We Do: Route cables through frame channels with cable guides.
 Use foam spacers to prevent pinching.
 Test for continuity with multimeter (shows electrical connection quality).

-Cost if DIY Goes Wrong: $300-$600 (motor controller replacement if cable shorts out internal electronics)
+Cost if DIY Goes Wrong: $300-$600 (motor controller replacement if cable shorts out customer electronics)

 Mistake #4: Suspension Torque Assumptions